jnozzi/cocoadev.com/markdown/ReturnFloatPointers.md

 @end

-That way, you can take advantage not only of adding transformations, etc., to the interface, you can use General/ObjC's General/MemoryManagement to solve the return problem:
+That way, you can take advantage not only of adding transformations, etc., to the interface, you can use ObjC's MemoryManagement to solve the return problem:

 -(fourVector*)getAmb {